-To successfully “Uncouple” a complex web of intertwined processes must be untangled.
-These processes operate in six dimensions: (1) emotional disengagement, (2) division of assets and debts, (3) financial separation and support, (4) division of parental responsibilities, (4) community (friends and family) realignment, (5) psychological re-centering, and (6) the legal decree.
+To successfully “Uncouple,” a complex web of intertwined processes must be untangled.
+These processes operate in six dimensions: (1) emotional distancing and disengagement, (2) division of assets and debts, (3) financial separation and support, (4) division of parental responsibilities, (4) community (friends and family) realignment, (5) psychological re-centering, and (6) the legal decree.
 Uncoupling can be achieved by using several different ADR approaches.

 All ADR approaches include the preparation and filing of all court required legal documents including the Marital Settlement Agreement or Legal Separation Agreement.

 Kids First Divorce Mediation

 The needs of the minor children are met through the child-centered Kids First Divorce.
 The Kids First Divorce is focused on the emotional, intellectual, physical, social and spiritual developmental needs of your child.
 From this focus a comprehensive co-parenting plan is developed to meet those needs.
-Child timesharing and holiday schedules, and parental responsibilities are addressed in detail.
+Child timesharing, holiday schedules and parental responsibilities are addressed in detail.

 Special Needs Divorce or Legal Separation Mediation

 ADR is the most sensible approach to uncouple a relationship especially when your situation involves psychological problems, alcohol or drug abuse, or children with special needs (ADHD, ASD, PDD, or LD).

-Mediation offers the opportunity to uncouple, resolve disputes through cooperative dialog, and preserve an operating relationship.
-You are guided to identify the issues and brainstorm solutions that work best for you and your family.
+Mediation and Facilitation offers the opportunity to uncouple, resolve disputes through cooperative dialog, and preserve an operating relationship.
+You are guided to identify the issues and to brainstorm solutions that work best for you and your family.
 A future-oriented solution-focused approach facilitates problem solving enabling you to find areas of common ground for the property division, child custody, and financial support.